Laura is an actor, producer, writer, environmental activist and plant-based culinary artist.

 Laura has studied Nutrition for Healing at The Gerson Institute and Plant-Based Nutrition with the T. Colin Campbell Center for Nutritional Studies, and is currently co-writing a cookbook with Marisa Miller Wolfson of Vegucated.
 Her ventures into the world of plant-based living led her deep into the world of environmentalism.
 Now Laura is working to use theatre, photography and other art forms to bring insight and humor to the current environmental crises we face today, as well as other social and humanitarian issues, in order to make them feel more accessible.

-Laura has been thrilled to work with such incredible film artists as Dan Hedaya and Al Sutton, as well as her two brilliant filmmaker siblings, James and Micah Delhauer.
-She and Micah also co-created a vaudeville show, Heavenly and Friends, which Laura has produced and performed sporadically in Brooklyn, NY.
+Laura and her brother Micah Delhauer also co-created a vaudeville show, Heavenly and Friends, which Laura has produced and performed sporadically in Brooklyn, NY.